 There is not much argument against organising women to buy land for irrigation, particularly for rice.
-However, from a national point of view one has doubts on how many of the women groups have bought and can buy land and work it with equitable distribution of its produce.
+However from a national point of view one has doubts on how many of the women groups have gone/can go into land buying.
 Second, we did not find much support for women groups in our discussions.

 The point one wants to make is that women can have access to irrigation land in a complex way as we discussed above for the three cases.
-Irrigation land is not registered in formal law to them.
-The consultant does not therefore see the issue of formal land ownership as a priority one in current operational terms.
+This land is not registered in formal law to them.
+The consultant does not therefore see the issue of formal land ownership as a priority one.

 More serious though is the track record of the women groups.
 They have become the main vehicle for donors and politicians.
 There is reason to believe that their economic outputs are dubious at best.
-Furthermore, whatever comes out of the group activities is at times not equitably distributed to the members.
+Furthermore, whatever-comes out of the group activities is at times not equitably distributed to the members.
 In our field work the issue of equal contribution of inputs, particularly labour, to the group as well as the economic performance of the group activities did come up as being iniquitous.
 Women did not share the donor and politician driven preference for channelling support to women groups.
-On the other hand, we found that women prefer to get support for activities of individual women.
+On the other hand we found that women prefer to get support for activities of individual women.
 The challenge is to increase the number of individual women benefitting out of irrigation.

-BASED ON FIELD WORK, STRONGLY SUPPORTED BY PAST RESEARCH AND CONSULTANCIES ON WOMEN GROUPS, THE CONSULTANT CONCLUDES:

-THAT SUPPORT SHOULD BE TO INDIVIDUAL WOMEN IRRIGATORS RATHER THAN TO WOMEN GROUPS.
-GROUP CREDIT MECHANISMS WHERE GROUPS DETERMINE INDIVIDUAL LOAN LEVEL AND PURPOSES HAVE BEEN EFFECTIVE IN KENYA AND SHOULD BE ENCOURAGED.
+IT IS THEREFORE THE CONCLUSION OF THE CONSULTANT BASED ON FIELD WORK, STRONGLY SUPPORTED BY PAST RESEARCH AND CONSULTANCIES ON WOMEN GROUPS, THAT SUPPORT SHOULD BE TO INDIVIDUAL WOMEN IRRIGATORS RATHER THAN TO WOMEN GROUPS.